durianpool/Chia-NFT-Replot/README.md

 1. Test a <OG_Plots_Directory>.
 2. If the <OG_Plots_Directory> contains any file with .plot extension, it will remove the oldest one.
 3. After that, it will run <Your_MadMax_chiaplotter.ps1>, to create one NFT plot and transfer to <Your_NFT_Plots_Directory>.
+4. After finished transferring, it will repeat 1. to 3. again.
-4. This process will loop until the <OG_Plots_Directory> does not have any .plot file.
+5. This process will loop until the <OG_Plots_Directory> does not have any .plot file.

 ## Installation
 1. Make a new folder to store NFT plots only. <Your_NFT_Plots_Directory>